Opt-OSS/NG-NetMS/README.md

 ### HTTPD for default directory config

+!!!WARNING!!!
+Excersise caution if your web server already hosts your other websites.
+Do not copy-paste blindly, because this will render your existing website inoperable. instructions that follow assume that you do not have web service configured yet.

 use `su` account for operations below
 ####SELinux
 setting up of `selinux` permission is out iof this document scope